Drug Test Panels

 The 15 panel drug test screens for phencyclidine (PCP), cocaine, LSD, marijuana, amphetamines, oxycodone, methamphetamines, barbiturates, phencyclidine, propoxyphene, benzodiazepines, buprenorphine, fentanyl, ketamine, methadone, methaqualone, and opiates.
 This is one of the more expansive drug test panels available.

 Ketamine is a medication typically used for anesthesia since it causes a trance-like state, sedation, memory loss, and pain relief.
 However, it’s sometimes given to individuals outside of anesthesia to help with chronic pain.
 It has a history of abuse as a club drug.

-The detection windows for all of these substances varies and is dependent upon a variety of factors – type of substance, amount and frequency of use, body mass, age, overall health of the donor, and pH of the sample.
+The detection windows for all of these substances varies and is dependent upon a variety of factors – the type of substance, amount and frequency of use, body mass, age, the overall health of the donor, and pH of the sample.
 The average timeframe of a urine screening is for the last one to five days of use.

 16 Panel Drug Test